felippemauricio/react-components-lib-boilerplate/packages/components/README.md

 ## How is the component structured?

-We recommend that your components have the following structure, like Button.
+We recommend that your components have the following structure, like a Button example.

 ```
   /components